 Intangible Assets.
 We amortize intangible assets over their estimated useful lives unless we determine their lives to be indefinite.
-Estimated useful lives of definite-lived intangible assets, consisting of customer relationships, noncompete agreements and, beginning in April 2018, the carrying amounts of tradenames and trademarks, do not exceed 15 years.
+Estimated useful lives of definite-lived intangible assets, do not exceed 15 years.
 We test definite-lived intangible assets for impairment whenever events or changes in circumstances indicate that the associated carrying amounts may be impaired.
 Determining whether an impairment loss occurred requires comparing the carrying amount to the estimated fair value of the asset in accordance with ASC 820.